Published on July 26, 2022

 I’ll tell you the same thing I tell them: You can lose weight and continue to be unhealthy.
 Unless a person has a shift in perspective, they will always be short-term dieting and never achieve longer-term health.
 If you are eating from each of the food groups every day, every few hours, using portion control, and drinking water throughout the day, don’t get bummed out simply because the scale doesn’t show a pound or two down over the course of a week.
 There are very positive changes taking place inside your body, and it won’t be long before you start to feel them:

-. . . a short list of health benefits that starts to take place in a short period of time.
+. . . and this is a short list of health benefits that starts to take place in a short period of time.

 Additionally, and using my client’s feedback as a guide, there are two other positive noticeable changes: